holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/01_search_space_battleship/lesson_plan.md

 talk about "search techniques" by playing Search Space Battleship and discuss what they learned.

-This lesson and the two that follow on the Turing Test form the basis of the
-class: technical mixed with philosophical.
+This lesson and the two that follow (on the Turing Test) form the basis of the class: technical mixed with philosophical.

 ### Setup

 - Search Space Battleship pieces
     - Bunch of sets of LEGOs with green "baseplate" (32x32) to stick them to
     - Dividers
-    - Pre-created "example boards" (both 1d and 2d) to make clear what I'm talking about
+    - Pre-created "example boards" to make clear what I'm talking about
         - I took pictures of the board and will show them in class
     - Example board in case there's an odd number of students
-- "Spaghetti Sauce Search" assignment posted to Schoology
+- `Spaghetti Sauce Search` assignment posted to Schoology
     - https://docs.google.com/document/d/13f8gNtaOgFA_MCKX1965QIzF8IzqR16F4kFNBemDca0

 ### Actual Lesson